stratofax/strato-tech-notes/README.md

-# strato-tech-notes
+# Stratofax's Tech Notes

-Tech notes from Stratofax
+Tech notes from Stratofax, about my repositories and other technical projects.